Jeffy-Abraham/Car-Trawler-Assignment/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Car trawler assignment

 ### `npm install`

  do an npm install to install all the dependencies

-### `cypress --save-dev`
+### `npm install cypress --save-dev`

 to install cypress as a dev dependency

 ### `npm run start`
-it will start the localserver and the application will be serverd via localhost:3000
+it will start the localserver and the application will be served via localhost:3000

 ### `npm run cypress:open`